gillichu/tipp3_working/README.md

 Running TIPP
 ============
-TIPP is a general pipeline for classifying reads belonging to a specific marker gene.
-We provide precomputed marker gene datasets for a collection of genes found in the tipp.zip archive.
+TIPP is a general pipeline for classifying reads belonging to a specific marker gene or complete set of marker genes.
+We provide precomputed marker gene datasets for a collection of genes found in the tipp2-refpkg archive.

 The general command for running TIPP for a specific marker is:

-`run_tipp.py -R <reference_marker> -f <fragment_file>`
+`run_abundance.py -G <markers-v3> -f <input sequences> -d <output directory> --tempdir <intermediate results folder> --cpu 8 `

+If you want to run abundance profile using only a select few genes, then provide gene names comma separated to the `-g` parameter.
+For example, `run_abundance.py -G <markers-v3> -g ArgS_COG0018,CysS_COG0215,Ffh_COG0541 -f <input sequences> -d <output directory> --tempdir <intermediate results folder> --cpu 8 `

 To see options for running the script, use the command:

-`run_tipp.py -h`
+`run_abundance.py -h`

-The main output of TIPP is a `_classification.txt` file that annotation for each read.
+The main output of TIPP is a `_classification.txt` file that annotation for each read, and abundance.<taxonomic-level>.csv files with relative abundance at main taxonomic levels - phylum, class, order, family, genus, and species.

 TIPP also outputs other information about the fragments, including the alignments (note that there could be multiple alignment files created, each corresponding to a different placement subset) as well as the phylogenetic placements.
 Placements are given in the `.json` file, created according to *pplacer* format.
 Please refer to [pplacer website](http://matsen.github.com/pplacer/generated_rst/pplacer.html#json-format-specification) for more information on the form at of the `.json` file.
 Also note that *pplacer* package provides a program called *guppy* that can read `.json` files and  perform downstream steps such as visualization.